Javascript is not enabled.

 “The other advice I would have is more a note of caution,” Corlette says.
 “Outside of the marketplace, outside of healthcare.gov, there are brokers and agents that will sometimes try to sell people insurance products that are cheaper [than a marketplace plan], but they are actually a pretty bad deal, particularly for somebody who’s older, who might have pre-existing conditions, might need more health care.”

-If you do work with a broker, which is different from a navigator, Corlette says, “go with a broker who lives in your community who has to look you in the eye if you bump into them at the grocery store, because there’s a ton of online brokers now.”
-And using one, she explains, could increase the risk that you’ll end up with an unhelpful insurance product.
+If you do work with a broker, different from a navigator, Corlette says, “go with a broker who lives in your community, who has to look you in the eye if you bump into them at the grocery store, because there’s a ton of online brokers now.”

 Where do you sign up for an ACA plan?

 You can shop for federally run ACA plans at healthcare.gov.
-Twenty states, plus the District of Columbia, have their own marketplace:
+Twenty states, plus the District of Columbia, have their own marketplaces:

 • Jan.
-1: Coverage starts for those who enrolled by Dec.
+1: Coverage began for those who enrolled by Dec.
 15.

 • Feb.
 1: Coverage starts for those who enrolled in or changed a plan between Dec.
 16 and Jan.
 15.